 2018 has been a pretty great year for manicure trends.
-Jelly nails, pressed flower nails and orbit nails reigned supreme in salons and, of course, on Instagram, prompting us to ditch the failsafe nudes (sorry, Ballet Slippers) for something a little more offbeat – and next year promises to be just as cool.
+Jelly nails, pressed flower nails and tie-dye nails reigned supreme in salons and, of course, on Instagram, prompting us to ditch the failsafe nudes (sorry, Ballet Slippers) for something a little more offbeat – and next year promises to be just as cool.
 Ahead, top London manicurists Ama Quashie, Ami Streets and Lauren Michelle Pires predict what's going to be huge for 2019.

 Textured nails with a fine art approach